 Make sure you have disabled ALL network exports before upgrading.
 Alternatively, log in to Delta Watch as Administrator, and navigate to Administration > System configuration > Support.
 Here, use the function to deactivate all exports from geodetic networks.

-Most data export is done from automated networks, but if you were exporting from other modules, then you will find each format back in the export module once you select the Sensor type.
+Most data export was done from Automated networks, but if you were exporting from other modules, then you will find each format back in the export module once you select the Sensor type.

 A format is a sort of template that tells what data should go in which columns, and, once defined, can be used by multiple jobs.
-Besides the predefined formats, you can also define your own format.
+Besides the predefined formats, users can now define their own format.
+Follow the simple steps below for how to do this.

-- Navigate to Interfaces > Import & Export.
+- Navigate to Interfaces > Import & Export module

 - Click the Custom format button in the top toolbar.
-A new dialog box, like the figure below, opens, showing you any existing formats.
+A new dialog box, like the figure below, opens, showing all current available formats.

 - Click either Add or Duplicate .
 To see an output example of the existing formats, select the item of interest, and the overview will update with the specific details.